dspytdao/Algo_AMM/README.md

 ## Summary

-Following this tutorial you can create an Automated Market Maker for Prediction Market with the help of PyTeal and Py-algorand-sdk.
+Following this tutorial you can create a Constant Sum Automated Market Maker for Prediction Market with the help of PyTeal and Py-algorand-sdk.

+## Overview

+Constant Sum Automated Market Maker (AMM) contract provides configuration option and creates a market for an event that has a binary outcome.

+Liquidity Pool provides a foundation for users to purchase and redeem spawned tokens once the event has been resolved.
+The Liquidity Pool supports a constant reserve ratio for stable price discovery and protection of users.
+The liquidity provided allows to spawn two tokens in equal amount in 50%/50% of the liquidity supplied,

+The two tokens represent binary outcomes.
+Once the event has occured the price for one token should resolve to 1, while 0 for another.
+The purchase price for each token is determined by equation: x + y = k.
+Where x is the amount of A tokens in the AMM, y is the amount of B tokens in the AMM.

+Funds can only be released after the creator of the contract moderated the outcome.

 ## Requirements